sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

 ---
-title: Expose Integration Flow Endpoint as API and Test the Integration Flow
+title: Expose Integration Flow Endpoint as API and Test the Flow
 description: Define the endpoint of the integration flow developed in the last tutorial as an application programming interface (API).
-Furthermore, assign a policy template to the API to define how the API is called.
-After you have performed these steps, you can use the Design, Develop and Manage APIs capability of Integration Suite to finally call the API to fetch the product details.
 auto_validation: true
 time: 20
 tags: [ tutorial>intermediate, products>sap-cloud-platform-connectivity, products>sap-cloud-platform-for-the-cloud-foundry-environment]